Oocag/oolite-debug-console-flibble-mad-alpha/builder/Linux/Linux-README.txt

 Other args, clean (remove build dir), dist, build both onefile and onedir.

 Any arg2 will be used as the base name for the tarball.
 Take care!
+Any arg3 will be used as a destination directory for the tarballs.

 In either of the build modes, it will:
     Create a "build" directory.